rachelBonanno/CS20_SQLpractice/README.md

  ```
 <t> 8.
 Display the product name and supplier name for all products that cost less than $10 but only for suppliers from the US. <br>
   ```
-SELECT products.ProductName FROM products
+SELECT products.ProductName, suppliers.CompanyName FROM products
 JOIN suppliers
-	ON products.CategoryId = categories.CategoryID
+	ON suppliers.SupplierID = products.SupplierID
-WHERE UnitPrice BETWEEN 10 AND 20
+WHERE products.UnitPrice < 10 AND suppliers.Country = "USA"
 	```